westpoint-robotics/usma_ardrone/optitrack_controller/README.md

 If there is an issue during takeoff, or if you need to do a hard abort for some reason, you may need to reset the drone before taking off a second time:

 	rostopic pub -1 /ardrone/reset std_msgs/Empty

+If there is an issue, you can always e-stop the Ar.Drone by putting a hand above and below the body of the UAV, grabbing it and flipping it over.
+This will put the drone into an e-stop and will need a reset before taking off again.

 ---